bioperl/bioperl.github.io/howtos/Graphics.md

 Rendering Features from a GenBank or EMBL File
 ----------------------------------------------

-With you can render the feature table of a [GenBank](GenBank "wikilink") or [EMBL](EMBL "wikilink") file quite easily.
-The trick is to use to generate a set of objects, and to use those features to populate tracks (see the [Feature-Annotation HOWTO](HOWTO:Feature-Annotation "wikilink") for more information on features).
+With you can render the feature table of a [GenBank] or [EMBL] file quite easily.
+The trick is to use to generate a set of objects, and to use those features to populate tracks (see the [Feature-Annotation HOWTO] for more information on features).
 The documentation for each of the individual.
-For simplicity's sake, we will sort each feature by its primary tag (such as "[exon](wp:Exon "wikilink")") and create a new track for each tag type.
-Code example 5 shows the code for rendering an [EMBL](EMBL "wikilink") or [GenBank](GenBank "wikilink") entry.
+For simplicity's sake, we will sort each feature by its primary tag (such as "[exon]") and create a new track for each tag type.
+Code example 5 shows the code for rendering an [EMBL] or [GenBank] entry.

 '''Example 5.
-The embl2picture.pl script turns any [EMBL](EMBL "wikilink") or [GenBank](GenBank "wikilink") entry into a graphical rendering.'''
+The embl2picture.pl script turns any [EMBL] or [GenBank] entry into a graphical rendering.'''

 ```perl